-As of June 30, 2020 and 2019, amounts due from one funder accounted for 100% and 85% of Gifts and Grants Receivable, respectively.
-Approximately 26% of Gifts, Grants and Contributions revenue is from one funder for the year ended June 30, 2019.
+As of June 30, 2020, amounts due from one funder accounted for 100% of Gifts and Grants Receivable.

-NOTE 15 CONTINGENCIES
+NOTE 16 CONTINGENCIES

 Surplus Revenue Retention:

 The Commonwealth of Massachusetts Operational Services Division's ("OSD") regulation, 808 CMR 1.19(3), Not-for-Profit Surplus Revenue Retention, allows social service providers to retain a surplus up to twenty percent of total revenues attributable to or generated by Commonwealth agreements for the provision of social services to clients of the Commonwealth and to use such surplus revenue for charitable purposes of the Organization.
 Amounts that exceed the threshold may be subject to recoupment by the Commonwealth.
 Management concludes that Casa Myrna is in compliance with the OSD requirements.